top of page

 Where are you located?

-We have 2 locations.
 Our primary wellness space, 3616 Soderburg Dr., is about 15 minutes west of Fort Collins near Horsetooth Reservoir and Horsetooth Mountain.
 Here we offer most of our community and private, personal, and small group sessions up to 12-14 people.
 We also offer outdoor sessions here.

 We also offer our gong sessions as a mobile experience for your home, workplace or school.